Dharundds/ChatRoom/README.md

 ## About

-~This a group chat application with features like encryption and full flexibility.
+~This a group chatroom application with features like encryption and full flexibility.

 ~This web application is built using Python's Flask and javascript for backend and HTML and CSS for frontend.

+~This application deals with server side coding and client side coding.

+~Server side - Python's Flask
+~Client side - Javascript

 ## Visit